General Cosmetic Surgery FAQS

 - What is facial plastic surgery and what is a facial plastic surgeon?

 Facial plastic surgery is a regional specialty that is dedicated to cosmetic and reconstructive surgery only of the head-and-neck region.
 Dr. Lam has trained exclusively in all aspects of head-and-neck surgery and has subspecialized his practice to include only plastic surgery of the head and neck.
-Beyond his head-and-neck surgical experience, he completed an advanced degree in a fellowship program in facial plastic and reconstructive surgery.He is triple board-certified by the American Board of Facial Plastic & Reconstructive Surgery, the American Board of Otolaryngology, which serves the specialty of Head & Neck Surgery, and the American Board of Hair Restoration Surgery.
+Beyond his head-and-neck surgical experience, he completed an advanced degree in a fellowship program in facial plastic and reconstructive surgery.He is double board-certified by the American Board of Facial Plastic & Reconstructive Surgery, the American Board of Otolaryngology, which serves the specialty of Head & Neck Surgery, and the American Board of Hair Restoration Surgery.
 The public has become increasingly savvy about the merits of choosing a specialist that is dedicated only to the face.

 - Does Dr. Lam perform any plastic surgery of the body?